wanyoike-max/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * Script 3 shows us how to Write a function that prints a string, followed by a new line, to stdout.

 * Script 4 show sus how to Write a function that prints a string, in reverse, followed by a new line.

+* Script 5 shows us how to Write a function that reverses a string.